 - Include references, recommendation from director, and transcripts

-- Applications may be submitted in spring through summer and are then reviewed by the Mentor Network team within 10 days of receipt.
-New cohorts begin each fall.
+- Applications may be submitted during Spring through Summer.
+Upon receipt they are reviewed by the Mentor Network team within 10 days.
+New cohorts

 - Once accepted, a new mentor attends a welcome workshop and orientation and is paired with a cohort that is overseen by a Lead Mentor for training and advisement.

-- Required coursework offered by CNM includes two, three-credit class on mentorship in fall and spring with textbooks and college credit at no cost.
+- Required coursework offered by CNM includes two, three-credit classes on mentorship in Fall and Spring with textbooks and college credit at no cost.

 - Once training is complete, mentors receive a State Mentorship Certificate, become part of the statewide network, and may be paired with local students.